sodadata/docs/soda/new-documentation.md

 #### January 17, 2022

-* Added text to [Roles and rights]({% link soda-cloud/roles-global.md %}#access-an-audit-trail) documentation about the option to use the Reporting API to access Audit Trail data.
+* Added text to [Roles and rights]({% link soda-cloud/roles-global.md %}) documentation about the option to use the Reporting API to access Audit Trail data.

 #### January 12, 2022

-* Added documentation regarding [Licenses]({% link soda-cloud/roles-global.md %}#review-member-licenses) and [changing default access to datasets]({% link soda-cloud/roles-global.md %}#change-the-default-access-to-datasets) in Soda Cloud.
+* Added documentation regarding [Licenses]({% link soda-cloud/roles-global.md %}) in Soda Cloud.

 #### January 11, 2022